bigodines/bigopool/README.md

 `bigopool` is a small library that implements high performance worker pool in Golang and allows `error`/`result` handling in the main thread.

-I also provides a thread safe paralell processing abstraction
+It also provides a thread safe paralell processing abstraction

 ## Quickstart